isaacnmm/pestpolicy-hugo2XX/content/posts/can-bed-bugs-make-you-sick/index.md

 ##  Details: Can Bed Bugs Make You Sick

-First, [bed bugs will bite](https://pestpolicy.com/what-do-bed-bugs-eat/) and inject your blood with an anticoagulant saliva, which prevents clotting of blood.
+First, [bed bugs will bite](https://pestpolicy.com/what-do-bed-bugs-eat/)and inject your blood with an anticoagulant saliva, which prevents clotting of blood.
 The immediate effect is an inflammation on your skin around the bite location.
 So, you'll see small, reddish swollen skin with an itching effect.

 ###  1. Bed bug cause Anemia